I-10 Texas Corridor Study

 - Travelers and other members of the public

-The public will have the opportunity to provide input through the development of the study.
-TxDOT recently conducted an online survey for to the public to share their input and perspective on I-10.
-The survey gives the public an important voice in shaping the future of I-10 and the communities it serves.
-The results are being evaluated to help identify needs and proposed improvement strategies to shape the future of I-10 and communities it serves.
+The public had the opportunity to provide input through the development of the study.
+TxDOT conducted an online survey for the public to share their input and perspective on I-10.
+The survey gave the public an important voice in shaping the future of I-10 and the communities it serves.
+The results were evaluated to help identify needs and proposed improvement strategies to shape the future of I-10 and the communities it serves.

 Downloads